Nattalli/WeatherBot/README.md

  - searched city
  - current time
  - temperature in C
- - how yhe temperature actualy feels
+ - how the temperature actualy feels
  - what is the weather (sunny, cloud ...)

  The link for this bot: http://t.me/FastWeatherInfiBot